 Have you ever accidentally discovered that you enjoy something?
 I did.
-I got married last year, moved to a different continent and found out that I love running.
+I married last year, moved to a different continent, and found out that I love running.
 It gets me high.
+It’s time to start running.

 Maps Are Utter Nonsense